Inference from Selectively Disclosed Data

 We extend these results by considering evidence structures with large, multidimensonal datasets.
 In our data-based setting, evidence is neither exogenously good nor bad, but the receiver draws inferences statistically, based on knowledge of the relationship between relevant state-parameters and the distributions of data they generate.
-The setting we consider both encompasses the settings above and is a special case of more general evidence games, of the type considered by \citet{Green86} and \citet{Hart17}.
-The main focus in those settings has been on receiver-optimal mechanisms to induce beneficial disclosures from the sender.
-The work of Hart et al. in particular is foundational to this paper, and observes that the outcome of the optimal mechanism is equivalent to the receiver-optimal equilibrium outcome when assuming that the receiver's expected payoffs are single-peaked, and furthermore that both are equivalent to the unique \emph{truth-leaning} equilibrium outcome that captures the sender's slight preference to reveal the whole truth, and coincidentally also rules out adverse on- and off- path beliefs.\footnote{The optimal mechanism equivalence result has been noted by others, in particular \citet{Glaezer06}, \citet{Sher11}, and \citet{BenPorath19}, show that the fact that commitment is not necessary for the optimum is robust to other settings, in particular with binary actions and multiple senders with type-dependent preferences.}
+The setting we consider encompasses the settings above and captures a special case of more abstract evidence games of the type considered by \citet{Green86} and \citet{Hart17}.
+The main focus in those settings has been on receiver-optimal mechanisms to induce beneficial disclosures from the sender. \citet{Hart17} in particular is foundational to our equilibrium selection criterion.
+Their observation that the optimal mechanism, the receiver-optimal equilibrium, and the unique truth-leaning equilibrium all yield the same outcome generalizes straightforwardly to our setting.\footnote{The optimal mechanism equivalence result has been noted by others, in particular \citet{Glaezer06}, \citet{Sher11}, and \citet{BenPorath19}, who show that the fact that commitment is not necessary for the optimum is robust to other settings, in particular with binary actions and multiple senders with type-dependent preferences.}